fantomstarterio/crypto-prices-cache/README.md

-# Coin Gecko Prices Cache
+# Crypto Prices Cache

-This project fetches cryptocurrency prices (Bitcoin, Ethereum, and DAI) from the CoinGecko API every hour and commits the data to this repository.
+This project fetches cryptocurrency prices (Bitcoin, Ethereum, and DAI) from a public crypto prices API every hour and commits the data to this repository.
 It uses GitHub Actions to automate the process.

 ## Files